poritski/RuVSM/README.md

 ### Preparing VSMs

-Vector space models required to compute similarity between UDC universal words and their purported Russian equivalents must be serialized two-dimensional Perl hashes: word, context &#rarr; frequency.
+Vector space models required to compute similarity between UDC universal words and their purported Russian equivalents must be serialized two-dimensional Perl hashes: word, context &rarr; frequency.
 (Note that this format is obsolete and subject to future revisions, mostly due to compatibility issues.)

 Pre-computed models based on the benchmark Russian corpus can be found in `/benchmark`; they only need to be extracted to the root directory to start using.
 The designation `full` indicates that each of the VSMs has been built from the complete benchmark corpus, which amounts to 17.5 mln tokens of fiction and newspaper articles.
 Number `1`, `2`, or `3` indicates linear context window size in tokens.
 The model with context window 4 turns out to be too bulky to keep it on GitHub.